-How is enforcement of social services managed?
+Enforcement of social services

 Social services include a wide range of services, such as home care assistance, institutional care of the elderly and disabled, foster care and supported living services for people with a substance misuse problem or a mental health illness.

 Local authorities are responsible for providing these services to everyone living in their operating area.
 Local authorities conduct an assessment to determine a person’s need for services and make a decision on the provision of the services based on the assessment.

 Local authorities may provide a service by providing it themselves or together with other local authorities, buying the service from a private service provider or by issuing a service voucher to the customer.

 The purpose of self-regulation is to ensure that service providers identify the risks that may affect the content and quality of the services provided to customers.
 Both public and private service providers must draw up a self-regulation plan which must be accessible without an express request to see it.
 All members of staff must be involved in drawing up the self-regulation plan to ensure that self-regulation is integrated into routine practice and that the personnel learn to evaluate their own actions.

 Local authorities are responsible for monitoring all private social service providers operating in their area regardless of if the local authority buys services from them or not.
 Where necessary, local authorities must direct and provide guidance to service providers on the measures to improve the quality and adequacy of their services.
 Local authorities must also ensure that the standard of the services provided by private service providers is on the same level with public services.